YellowFlash1040/inception/README.md

 ## Project Architecture

-### Docker Usage and Infrastructure

-This project leverages Docker to create an isolated, reproducible infrastructure consisting of three containerized services.
-Docker was chosen for its ability to package applications and their dependencies into standardized units, ensuring consistency across different environments.

 **Key Design Decisions:**

 1. **Base Image Selection**: Alpine Linux 3.22.2 was chosen as the base image for all containers due to its minimal footprint (approximately 5MB) and reduced attack surface.
 This choice prioritizes security and efficiency over convenience.